mikrono/tModLoaderWiki_kr_ko/ItemLoader.md

 If the player's head texture's IsVanitySet returns true, calls the equipment texture's ArmorSetShadows.
 This is then repeated for the player's body, then the legs.
 Then for each GlobalItem, if GlobalItem.IsVanitySet returns a non-empty string, calls GlobalItem.ArmorSetShadows, using player.head, player.body, and player.legs.

-### public static void SetMatch(int type, bool male, ref int equipSlot, ref bool robes)
+### public static void SetMatch(int armorSlot, int type, bool male, ref int equipSlot, ref bool robes)

 Calls ModItem.SetMatch, then all GlobalItem.SetMatch hooks.